 \subsection{Factors Influencing LLMs Performance}

-Despite the remarkable capabilities of LLMs in code analysis tasks, their effectiveness is influenced by various factors, including the prompts used (further explored in Section \ref{sec:prompting}), and the state of the code being analyzed.
+Despite the remarkable capabilities of LLMs in vulnerability detection tasks, their effectiveness is influenced by various factors, including the prompts used (further explored in Section \ref{sec:prompting}) and the state of the code being analyzed.

-One issue arises when resolved vulnerabilities remain in the code as comments or annotations left by developers.
-LLMs may interpret these resolved issues as existing vulnerabilities, reducing their effectiveness in detecting real security vulnerabilities.
-This highlights the need for standardized commenting practices to improve LLMs performance.
-Additionally, when handling longer code snippets, LLMs often struggle to identify smaller, more subtle security defects~\cite{yu2024security}.

-Several other challenges affect LLMs performance in detecting vulnerabilities.
-These include difficulty in understanding developers' intent, misinterpretation of code comments, and inability to execute code.
-Chen et al.~\cite{chen2023chatgpt} found that these challenges contributed to the high rate of false positives obtained when experimenting with ChatGPT as a vulnerability detection tool for smart contracts.

-Some authors have focused their research on identifying and addressing the factors that influence LLMs performance in code analysis tasks, aiming to enhance their accuracy and reliability.
-Specifically, Wang et al.~\cite{wang2024doesnamingaffectllms} investigated the impact of naming on LLMs code analysis.
-In their experiment, they created datasets containing code with nonsensical or misleading variables, methods, and function names.
-Using CodeBERT for the analysis, they demonstrated that naming significantly affects LLMs ability to detect vulnerabilities, indicating that LLMs rely on clear and meaningful names.

-Fang et al.~\cite{fang2024large} identified a gap in research, concerning how effective LLMs are at analyzing confusing, obfuscated, or poorly readable code.
-The authors found that GPT models were more likely than smaller models to generate accurate and detailed explanations for input code.
-On the other hand, obfuscated code impacted the ability of LLMs to generate explanations.
-GPT models had a drop in security analysis accuracy, while smaller models were unable to handle obfuscated code.
-In conclusion, GPT models excel in code analysis but struggle with obfuscated code, indicating that clarity of the code significantly impacts LLMs analysis performance.
+Yu et al.~\cite{yu2025preliminary} reported that detection performance varies across programming languages, indicating that the language of the analyzed code is an important factor for vulnerability detection.
+Jiao et al.~\cite{jiao2025deepvulhunter} found that detection outcomes are impacted by code length.
+In their analysis, Llama models produced more FP on longer code, while DeepSeek models showed the opposite tendency.
+Consistent with this, Lin et al.~\cite{lin2024evaluating} observed that some models degrade as input length increases, and Zhou et al.~\cite{zhou2024large} similarly reported degraded accuracy and increased FP for inputs longer than 3000 characters.
+Beyond length, Sovrano et al.~\cite{sovrano2025large} showed that performance is sensitive to the position of the vulnerable code within the input.
+Even when an entire file fits within the model context window, LLMs are more likely to miss vulnerabilities located toward the end of large files.

+Taken together, these studies show that LLM-based vulnerability detection is highly sensitive to factors beyond the model itself, including programming language, code length, and the position of the vulnerability within the input.
+These factors should be considered when using LLMs for vulnerability detection in practice.